alexcl01/Programacion-Practicas/README.md

 **INTERFACES**: An interface in the Java programming language is an abstract type that is used to specify a behavior that classes must implement.
 Interfaces cannot be instantiated, but rather are implemented.
 A class that implements an interface must implement all of the non-default methods described in the interface, or be an abstract class.
 This is the interface I implemented in my program:

+**?: OPERATOR**: The ternary operator is a part of Java's conditional statements.
+As the name ternary suggests, it is the only operator in Java consisting of three operands.
+The ternary operator can be thought of as a simplified version of the if-else statement with a value to be returned.
+I used this operator in the interface.

 	`public interface IBusqueda {
 	     public void inserta(String clave);
 	     public boolean contiene(String clave);